Today's article is a guest post from digital marketing strategist Tracy Vides. Enjoy!

 Let me explain with an example: Whole Foods gears their marketing efforts around the central assumption that their target audience values a healthy lifestyle and is willing to pay more for it.
 In turn, their content is focused around diets and routines that offer the most health benefits:

 Naturally, the recipes on their blog use Whole Foods’ products as ingredients.
 This is psychographic targeting at its finest.

 E-commerce businesses face a lot of challenges.
 The good news is that businesses today are equipped with a lot of great tools and techniques to analyze customer behavior, segment them neatly, and cater to their needs at an individual level.
 The ultimate objective of online customer segmentation is to understand your target market and maximize your conversion rates by positioning your products with contextual branding and marketing approaches.

 Tracy Vides is a digital marketing strategist who works with small businesses and startups to help improve their content, SEO, and social presence.
-Tracy is also a prolific writer—her posts on ecommerce, social media, and conversion are regularly featured on tech blogs across the web.
+Tracy is also a prolific writer at Study Clerk—her posts on ecommerce, social media, and conversion are regularly featured on tech blogs across the web.